sumanth1830/ImageUploadGUI/README.md

 You can refer to this link on how to import the code from github to your code editor https://www.youtube.com/watch?v=aBVOAnygcZw&t=10s

+# Don't follow these commands until further instructions

-# All this commands are to be run in your terminal
+## All this commands are to be run in your terminal

 pip install virtualenv

-# Virtual Environment name is your wish
+## Virtual Environment name is your wish

 virtualenv name_of_virtual_environment